ondras/wwwsqldesigner/README.md

 - `Space` - edit the selected field
 - `S` - toggle the sidebar
 - `C` - connect an ID to a foreign key
-- `D` - disconnect foreign key from and ID
+- `D` - disconnect foreign key from an ID

 # News